• Gluten-Free Recipes

 Notes

-• Let it rise.
+• Let it really rise.
 This bread needs a long, slow rise.
 I let my loaf rise for a minimum of 16 hours, and you can let it go for up to 2 days.
 The longer rise time will deepen its flavor and make for a better-baked loaf.

 • Keep in a warm place.
 Try to let the bread rise in a warm place-I admit this is not always possible for me because our house can be cool, especially in the winter.
 I keep it near the oven, which is a warmer spot.
 Or, place it in a sunny spot to encourage its rise.